tdauth/cpp-futures-promises/README.md

 The classes wrap classes of Folly itself.

 ### Shared Futures for Folly
-The advanced futures provide the shared future class template `adv::SharedFuture<T>`.
+The advanced futures provide the shared future class template `adv_folly::SharedFuture<T>`.
 It allows copying the future around and multiple read semantics with `get` by default.
 It does also allow registering more than one callback.
 It is realized with the help of `folly::SharedPromise<T>` for the implementation of the library with Folly.